As an Amazon Associate I earn from qualifying purchases.

 Fish doesn't take long to cook, but it does need to go in at the right temperature.

-If your oven runs a bit low in temperature (which mine does) then put it on higher to pre-heat and when you put the fish in, put it down to 180C, that way, opening the oven door will let a bit of heat out and then it will start at around the right temperature.
+Preheat your oven about 20F or 10c higher than the stated temperature, and when you put the fish in, lower it down to 350F or 180c.
+Opening the oven door will let a bit of heat out and then it will start cooking at around the correct temperature.
+You'll then be able to start timing straight away.

 By Liz Alderson, Mar 30, 2016